 1. NRM server receives a TSC stream creation request from a VAL server to create a TSC stream identified by a VAL Stream ID, between DS-TT ports in the stream specification and for the traffic class in the traffic specification.

-2. NRM server calculates the schedule for the VAL Stream ID based on the information collected earlier from the 5GS via Nxx.
+2. NRM server calculates the schedule for the VAL Stream ID based on the information collected earlier from the 5GS via N5.
 It provides per-stream filtering and policing parameters (e.g. as defined in IEEE 802.1Q [IEEE8021Q]) used to derive the TSC QoS information and related flow information.
 NRM server also provides the forwarding rule (e.g. as defined in IEEE 802.1Q [IEEE8021Q]) used to identify the DS-TT MAC address of the corresponding PDU session.
 Based on the 5GS bridge delay information it determines the TSC QoS information and TSC Assistance information for the stream.

-3. As a TSCTSF, the NRM server triggers via Nxx the Npcf_policy_Authorization_Create service operation as described in 3GPP TS 23.502 [2] for the TSC stream for both UL QoS flow (sender UE to UPF/bridge) and DL QoS flow (UPF/bridge to receiver UE).
-The AF request includes the DS-TT port MAC address, TSC QoS information, TSC Assistance Information, flow bit rate, priority, Service Data Flow Filter containing flow description including Ethernet Packet Filters.
+3. As a TSN AF, the NRM server triggers via N5 the Npcf_policy_Authorization_Create service operation as described in 3GPP TS 23.502 [2] for the TSC stream for both UL QoS flow (sender UE to UPF/bridge) and DL QoS flow (UPF/bridge to receiver UE).
+The AF request includes the DS-TT port MAC address, TSC QoS information, TSC Assistance Container- (3GPP TS 23.501 [1], cl.5.27.2.3), flow bit rate, priority, Service Data Flow Filter containing flow description including Ethernet Packet Filters.
 The QoS flow will be assigned for the PDU session for the source MAC address for the UL direction and for the PDU session for the destination MAC address for the DL direction.
+The configuration sent over N5 also includes the gate control list (including AdminControlList, AdminBaseTime, AdminCycleTime and Tick Granularity) for the traffic specification.
+The gate control parameters are for the hold and forward buffering by the UE-TSC for the respective TSC flow.
 This information is delivered to the DS-TT by the 5GS.

-Editor's note: Using gate control parameters for hold and forward buffering is FFS.
+The NRM server can use the gate control parameters for hold and forward buffering in the same way as in the case of TSN integration.

 4. NRM server sends TSC stream creation response to the VAL server with the result of TSC stream creation for the VAL Stream ID.

 * * * End of Changes * * * *